AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 Not very many that we would probably worry about.
 Python 2.7 does integer division by default where it can. e.g.

-{ % highlight python % }
+{% highlight python %}
 x = 10
 y = 3
 print x/y

 >> 3
-{ % endhighlight % }
+{% endhighlight %}

 Whereas Python 3 will always opt for what some might call the "expected" answer e.g.

-{ % highlight python % }
+{% highlight python %}
 x = 10
 y = 3
 print( x/y )

 >> 3.3333333333335
-{ % endhighlight % }
+{% endhighlight %}

 The example shows the other main difference between the two.
 In Python 2.7 `print` is a statement, whereas in 3 it is a function (with brackets around the thing you want to print).

 ## NetCDF

-We discussed the NetCDF task, suggested answers and tips are now on the original page with the exercise.
+We discussed the NetCDF task, [suggested answers and tips are now on the original page](https://nbviewer.jupyter.org/github/AtmosCoders/PyCAS/blob/gh-pages/netCDF_example1.ipynb) with the exercise.